top of page

 Biography

-Praised as “untimid and determined with a brilliancy of effervescence (ConcertoNet), Taiwanese-American harpist Chen-Yu Huang is an active performer, teacher, and arranger resides in San Antonio, TX.
+Taiwanese-American harpist Chen-Yu Huang is an active performer, teacher, and arranger resides in Sugar Land, TX.
 Among many recognitions, she is the winner of the Krannert Debut Artist Award 2010 and a recipient for Kate Neal Kinley Memorial Fellowship 2010-2011, of both prizes she is the first harpist ever to be awarded.
-She served at Michigan State University College of Music as the harp professor from 2014-2023 and has given masterclasses at various institutions including University of Illinois, Arizona State University, University of Michigan, Northwestern University, Roosevelt University, University of Texas in Austin, and various chapter of American Harp Society.
+She served at Michigan State University College of Music as the harp professor from 2014-2023 and has given masterclasses at various institutions including University of Illinois, Arizona State University, University of Michigan, Northwestern University, Roosevelt University, University of Texas in Austin, and various chapters of American Harp Society.
 She has judged in competitions such as Camac Prize Taiwan, American Harp Society National Competition, Michigan Young Artist Festival and was the curator of Michigan All-State harp audition materials.
-Huang is the executive director of Capitol Harp Ensemble, a non-profit organization she founded in 2022 with the mission of providing affordable harp classes to the communities in Greater Lansing, MI.
+Huang is the founder and the executive director of Capitol Harp Ensemble, a non-profit organization she founded in 2022 with the mission of providing affordable harp classes to the communities in Greater Lansing, MI.
+Since moving to Texas in August 2023, she has performed with Victoria Symphony Orchestra, the Heart of Texas Concert Band, Texas State University, and teaches at Northside ISD.
+Currently, she teaches at FBISD as a harp specialist.

 As an avid ensemble musician and collaborator, Huang served as the principal harpist of Ann Arbor Symphony from 2016-2023, Jackson Symphony Orchestra from 2017-2023, and Illinois Symphony from 2012-2018.
 She is the harpist with Formosa Trio (with flutist Pei-San Chiu and violist Tze-Ying Wu) and has performed across the Midwest and internationally.
-While in Michigan, she also play with Accorda Trio with violinist Fangye Sun and cellist Daniel Tressel.
-Since moving to Texas in August 2023, she has performed with Victoria Symphony Orchestra, the Heart of Texas Concert Band, and Texas State University.
+While in Michigan, she also played with the Accorda Trio with violinist Fangye Sun and cellist Daniel Tressel.

 Huang enjoyed composing pedagogical pieces and arranging music.
 Currently her works are published through HappyString Music.
 Her first album with Formosa Trio- The First Impression (“invites us not just for a ride, but on an adventure, requiring all senses”- Harp Column), which also includes several of her arrangements.